Purukitto/pokemon-data.json/README.md

 ## Copyright Notice

 Please note everything in repository are copyrighted by the Pokémon Company and its affiliates.
-This repository is merely a compilation of data collected from sources like [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page).
+This repository is merely a compilation of data collected from sources like [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) and [pokemondb.net](https://pokemondb.net)